-Call Description: Male Plains Leopard Frogs have a call that consists of two to four throaty, clucking notes repeated several times in rapid succession.
-Each cluck in this series rises slightly in pitch and ends in an accent.
+Call Description: Male Plains Leopard Frogs have a call that consists of 2–4 throaty, clucking notes, that sound like “chuck-chuck-chuck”, repeated several times in rapid succession.
+Each note in this series rises slightly in pitch and ends in an accent.

-Species Range: Plains Leopard Frogs are distributed throughout much of the Great Plains and into the central Midwest.
+Species Distribution: Plains Leopard Frogs are distributed throughout much of the Great Plains and into the central Midwest.
 They occur from southeast South Dakota east through Iowa and Illinois to Indiana and south into Texas and New Mexico.